“Pauline Fathers” — Ordo Sancti Pauli Primi Eremitae (OSPPE)

 The Monastic Order of St. Paul the First Hermit was founded in 1215 in Hungary.
 The founder was Blessed Eusebius.
-It was through his efforts that the saintly hermits of Hungary were united in monasteries under the patronage of St Paul the Hermit who had lived the solitary life some 870 years earlier.
-It is from St. Paul that the order gets it coat-of-arms, shown in the right.
-The raven, according to legend brought him bread, and the palm tree dates for food.
+Through his efforts, the saintly hermits of Hungary were united in monasteries under the patronage of St Paul the Hermit, who had lived the solitary life some 870 years earlier.
+It is from St. Paul that the Order gets its Coat of Arms, shown on the right.
+The raven, according to legend, brought him bread and palm tree dates for food.
 The two lions dug the grave in which he was buried.

-A highlight in the Order’s history took place in 1382 when they became the custodians of the miraculous picture of Our Lady, believed to be painted by St Luke the Evangelist.
-The Icon was brought to Poland by Ladislaus, Duke of Opole, from a castle at Belz, in modern day Ukraine.
-He invited the monks to come from Hungary into Poland to safeguard the holy picture.
-The monks established a Shrine for the venerable image of the Blessed Mother in the small town of Czestochowa (pronounced as chen-sto-hova).
-Today this Shrine is the Mother house of the Order, and is also the largest monastery, with over 100 Fathers and Brothers, belonging to the monks of St Paul the First Hermit.
+A highlight in the Order’s history occurred in 1382 when they became the custodians of the miraculous picture of Our Lady, believed to be painted by St Luke the Evangelist.
+The Icon was brought to Poland by Ladislaus, Duke of Opole, from a castle at Belz, in modern-day Ukraine.
+He invited the monks from Hungary into Poland to safeguard the holy picture.
+As a result, the monks established a Shrine for the venerated image of the Blessed Mother in the small town of Czestochowa (pronounced as chen-sto-hova).
+Today this Shrine is the Motherhouse of the Order and is also the largest monastery, with over 100 Fathers and Brothers belonging to the monks of St Paul the First Hermit.
 It is seen as the spiritual capital of Polish Catholics and is visited by more than 2 million pilgrims each year from all over the world.

-The Order has monasteries and Shrines also in Germany, Slovakia, Croatia, Ukraine, Belarus, Hungary, Italy, United States of America, South Africa and United Kingdom.
+The Order has monasteries and Shrines also in Germany, Slovakia, Croatia, Ukraine, Belarus, Hungary, Italy, the United States of America, South Africa and the United Kingdom.

-From the very beginning the apostolate of our Order, Mary has played a special role.
-She is present in its life and in all spheres of its activities.
+From the very beginning of the apostolate of our Order, Mary has played a unique role.
+She is present in its life and all spheres of its activities.
 Our Order has always venerated Her as the Mediatrix of All Graces and has zealously propagated devotion to Her.
 (Pauline Constitution)